shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

 ## Task 4 - Prepare data for the Machine Learning process

 1. In the Azure Machine Learning Studio, open `1.
 Data Preparation.ipynb` notebook.
-You might get a pop-up of important note, check the box and click on continue.
+You might get a pop-up of an important note, check the box and click on continue.

    ![Select Note Book](./media/ClickJupyterDataPrepNoteBook.png)